Layne-Huang/PMDM/README.md

 ### CrossDocked

 #### Data preparation
-Download and extract the dataset as described by the authors of Pocket2Mol: https://github.com/pengxingang/Pocket2Mol/tree/main/data
+Download and extract the dataset as described by the authors of Pocket2Mol: https://github.com/pengxingang/Pocket2Mol/tree/main/data.
+The original CrossDocked dataset can be found at https://bits.csb.pitt.edu/files/crossdock2020/

 ### Binding MOAD
 #### Data preparation